 Traffic Impact Assessment

-An application that proposes to create or change access to a primary or secondary arterial road must be accompanied by a Traffic Impact Assessment Report (TIAR).
+An application that proposes to create or change access to a primary (Road Zone, Category 1) or secondary (Road Zone, Category 2) arterial road must be accompanied by a Traffic Impact Assessment Report (TIAR).
 The TIAR, including functional layout plans and a feasibility / concept road safety audit, must be to the satisfaction of Roads Corporation or the responsible authority, as required.

 Subdivide, use or develop land for a sensitive purpose - Environmental Site Assessment